 The Maxine Goodman Levin School of Urban Affairs is home to six undergraduate degree programs, five graduate programs, an interdisciplinary doctoral program, and several certificate programs.
-Three dual degree programs allow students to complete both their Juris Doctor (J.D.) and Master’s degrees in four years through a partnership with the Cleveland-Marshall College of Law.
+Three dual degree programs allow students to complete both their Juris Doctor (J.D.) and Master’s degrees in four years through a partnership with the College of Law.
 Research centers and programs provide engaged research conducted by faculty and staff, often with the involvement of students.

 Since its establishment in 1977, the Levin School has gained a reputation for: